araobp/sensor-network/doc/PROTOCOL.md

 # Plug&play protocol (UART)

 This is a very simple I/O link supporting Plug&Play.
-This protocol works over UART。
+This protocol works over UART at a minimal cost.

 #### WHO (who are you?)
 ```